 There are a ton of opinions on this – but the basics still stand.
 If you want the best grade possible, don’t read the book (as in don’t open it) and read up on how different new comic defects affect the grade.
 Basically the more careful you are, the better the grade.
 One thing you can do if there are creases in the cover is to get a pressing done.
 Pressing is not considered restoration by CGC and therefore you can undo a multitude of comic issues with this service.
 Alpha Comics is now affiliated with a pressing service – for more information contact the store.

 Prices vary based on how old your comic is and/or the value of the book.
 The best bet would be to talk to Alpha Comics and they can get you an idea of the cost.
 Remember that these costs can be higher for expensive books because CGC is insuring that your comic will be safe while in their possession.

 Should you get your book graded?

 In the end, it’s all about your own opinion.
-If you have a high value book it makes sense to protect your book.
-Some people also take their favourite books in to CGC even though they won’t have a great monetary value.
-Then you can play the comic sweepstakes and take in new books that have a perceived future value and get it sealed while its in great shape.
+If you have a high-value book it makes sense to protect your book.
+Some people also take their favorite books into CGC even though they won’t have a great monetary value.
+Then you can play the comic sweepstakes and take in new books that have perceived future value and get it sealed while it’s in great shape.
 There’s no cut and dried reason to do it, but if you do, the process is solid and will always produce a quality product.
 Alpha Comics has already had a lot of happy CGC customers!